sveltejs/eslint-plugin-svelte/docs/rules/prefer-const.md

 pageClass: 'rule-details'
 sidebarDepth: 0
 title: 'svelte/prefer-const'
-description: 'Require `const` declarations for variables that are never reassigned after declared (excluding Svelte reactive values).'
+description: 'Require `const` declarations for variables that are never reassigned after declared'
 ---

 # svelte/prefer-const

-> Require `const` declarations for variables that are never reassigned after declared (excluding Svelte reactive values).
+> Require `const` declarations for variables that are never reassigned after declared

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> **_This rule has not been released yet._** </badge>
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.